Lima Travel Guide: Where to Stay, Eat, Pack, and Plan an Easier First Trip

 🍽️ General tips for eating in Lima

-• You don’t really need cash to eat, as most restaurants and locals take credit cards.
-But street stands tend to take cash, so if you plan to stop by street stands to try anticuchos (Peruvian meat kebabs) or picarones (Peruvian donuts), plan to have some cash on hand.
+Carry a little cash for street food.
+Restaurants generally took cards in the areas I visited, but street stands tend to take cash.
+So if you plan to stop by street stands to try anticuchos (Peruvian meat kebabs) or picarones (Peruvian donuts), plan to have some cash on hand.

 Lomo saltado and a sampler platter (La Jarana Limeña) at Panchita, both absolutely amazing.